Sag-Dev/gamedev-templates/game_development/GDD.md

 ## Business
 ### Monetization model
-How this game will generate profit (selling copies, microtransactions...).
-Also, what things will affect that profit, such as licenses and store fees.
+How this game will generate profit (selling copies, microtransactions...)?
+Also, what things, such as licenses and store fees, will affect that profit?

 *The game will cost 10$, no microtransactions at all.
 Pay once, play forever*

 ### Marketing strategy
-What strategy will be followed to get to the people, and how it will reach its target audience.
+What strategy will be followed to get to the people, and how it will reach its target audience?

 *We will use Google Ads to show people how fun jumping can be.
 Also, we'll send press releases to major videogames publications.*

 ### Social media management
-Through channels will the team communicate with its community, and how will that communication be (close, business like...). e.g.:
+Through channels will the team communicate with its community, and how will that communication be (close & friendly, business-like...)? e.g.:

 *The game Twitter account will be the main channel of communication with our users.*

 ### Publishing platform(s)
-Where will the game be published, and what are its key advantages and disadvantages. e.g.:
+Where will the game be published, and what are its key advantages and disadvantages? e.g.:

 *Steam: easy to publish on, but the oversaturated market makes it harder to reach